santinic/clasp/README.md

 # clasp
-A scheme-like interpreter written in Python
+A scheme-like interpreter written in Python.
+Inspired by this good article by Norvig: http://norvig.com/lispy.html

 ```scheme
 ; Clasp is a weird scheme by Claudio.